UH-StudentServices/moodi-app/README.md

 ```

 ### Running Moodi-Moodle integration tests
-This is normally done in Jenkins, but if you want to test something locally, you need to go via an ssh tunnel.
+This is normally done in Jenkins, but if you want to test something locally, you need to go through
+an ssh tunnel via moodi-dev, because the Moodle API has an IP restriction in place.

 Into /etc/hosts:
 ```